chazzka/clanekforest/clanek.md

 Figure X shows that the Px datapoint is assigned novelty.
 The whole visible space in Figure X is considered a range (precomputed in advance, based on the given training set), and it is now splitting as we go deeper in the tree.
 Again, each node is assigned a depth and the deeper the point is in the tree, the less probable it is for the point to be an anomaly.
-The Px datapoint gets assigned the depth of 3, which is lower than the adjoining area.
+The Px datapoint gets assigned the depth of 3, which is realatively small compared to the rest of the nodes.
 This is a crucial distinction which makes the novelty detection possible.
 In the example in Figure X the max_depth=5 was sufficient to distinguish novelty datapoint.
 The first node here is the experimentally precomputed range.